 The District receives an allocation of property tax revenues for transit operations.
 Additionally, beginning in fiscal year 2006, the District received property tax allocations for the debt service payments on the 2005, 2007, 2013 and 2015 and 2017 Measure AA General Obligation Bonds.
 Beginning in fiscal year 2018, the District also received property tax allocation for the debt service of Measure RR General Obligation Bonds.
-As required by the law of the State of California, the District utilizes the services of each of the three BART Counties of Alameda, Contra Costa and San Francisco for the assessment and collection of taxes for District and other special district taxes.
+As required by the law of the State of California, the District utilizes the services of each of the three BART Counties of Alameda, Contra Costa and San Francisco for the assessment and collection of taxes for District purposes.
+District taxes are collected at the same time and on the same tax rolls as county, school district and other special district taxes.
 Property taxes are recorded as revenue in the fiscal year of levy.
 Assessed values are determined annually by the Assessor's Offices of City and County of San Francisco, County of Alameda and County of Contra Costa on January 1, and become a lien on the real properties at January 1.
 The levy date for secured and unsecured properties is July 1 of each year.
 Secured taxes are due November 1 and February 1 and are delinquent if not paid by December 10 and April 10, respectively.
 Unsecured property tax is due on July 1 and becomes delinquent after August 31.